jameyquinn/jameyquinn.github.io/README.md

 ## My indicators of inclusive culture

 I have found this question on diversity and inclusiveness to be one of the most probative and actionable:

-> **Do our colleagues represent the most diverse set of ideas and experiences available?****
+> *Do our colleagues represent the most diverse set of ideas and experiences available?*

-I use a number of indicators for testing the ACTUAL inclusiveness of teams:
+I like to use indicators to test the ACTUAL inclusiveness of teams:

 * **Fearlessness** - the degree to which individuals seek out ideas contrary to their own
 * **Resilience** - the speed and ease with which conflict is mitigated or resolved and doesn't return in the same form (disagree, commit, forget)